 If you have a small bathroom or one that has a small alcove for its sink and vanity, a pedestal sink makes a lot of sense.
 Pedestal sinks don’t take up a lot of space, and they come in a variety of styles, from more traditional white porcelain to ultra modern and chic industrial steel, marble, or granite looks.

 Pedestal sinks are a great solution for hiding unsightly pipes and plumbing fixtures without taking up a lot of space, and they’re stylish, too.
-However, whether you have a large or small pedestal sink, you may be posed with some interesting challenges for storage in your bathroom.
+However, whether you have a large or small pedestal sink, you may have some interesting challenges with storage in your bathroom.
 Unlike in-counter sinks with cabinets, pedestal sinks don’t afford a lot of space for keeping your toothbrush, toothpaste, facial cleansers, makeup, bathroom cleaners, and other toiletries out of the way.

 Dress Your Sink Up in a Skirt

-Wrapping a sink skirt around your pedestal sink creates a hidden storage space.
+Wrapping a sink skirt around your pedestal sink creates hidden storage space.
 You can hide all kinds of things under there.
 If you have a small child, you can tuck a stool under the skirt for them to stand on when they wash their hands.
-Most people invest in a few stackable storage bins when they choose this solution, though.
+However, most people invest in a few stackable storage bins when they choose this solution.